 My 5th Grade Teacher was a young woman during the war.
 She and her family lost everything when they were sent to internment camps for “protection” after the attack on Pearl Harbor.
 She was one of my most memorable teachers, sharing her culture in beautiful ways.
 Today there are elementary schools that bear her name.

 It’s important to remember the past, both the good and the bad.
 It is a measuring stick for where we have been, how far we have come and where we want to go.
-Without a point of reference, not only are we doomed to repeat the mistakes of the past, not recognize the threats to the future, but we are wandering lost without a compass.
+Without a point of reference, not only are we doomed to repeat the mistakes of the past, and not recognize the threats to our future, but we are left wandering without a compass.

 3 cups cooked Sticky Rice

 Make sticky rice according to package directions.

 Note: I use Jasmine Rice and make it in my Instant Pot.
 1-1/2 cups of uncooked rice, 1-1/2 cups water and a pinch of salt.
 Set rice, white 12 minute cook.
 By not rinsing the rice, it is very sticky.
 Keep warm until ready to use.

 While the rice is cooking, make the sauce.

 1 tablespoon Hoisin Sauce

 2-1/2 tablespoon Soy Sauce

 In a bowl, whisk together ingredients for the sauce.
 Set aside and make the beef.